Confluence Tables

 Acme Co — Product Development

-Context: The team maintains a native Confluence status table (features, owners, due dates, status) and wants sorting/filtering/aggregations without migrating to external tools.
+Context: The team maintains a native Confluence table with features, owners, due dates, and statuses, and wants more advanced interactions without changing their workflow.

 Benefits: